Brief: This simple tutorial shows you how to create a password protected zip file in Linux both in command line and graphical way.

 I am using Ubuntu in this tutorial but you can use any Linux distribution that uses Nautilus (now called Files) file manager for the graphical part.
 Command line steps are the same for any Linux distribution.

 There are several ways you can encrypt zip file in Linux.
-In fact, there are dedicated command line tools for this task, but I am not going to talk about those.
-I am going to show you how to password protect a zip file without installing a dedicated tool.
+There are dedicated command line tools for this task, but I am not going to talk about those.
+I will show you how to password protect a zip file without installing a dedicated tool.

-Create password protect zip file in Linux [Command Line Method]
+Create password protect zip file in Linux command line

 First thing first, make sure that you have zip support enabled in your Linux system.
 Use your distribution’s package manager and try to install it.
 If its not installed already, it will be installed.